aalexjo/TTK4145-RTP/Design/Design.md

-# TTK4145 real time programming
+# Elevator design
->This is the design part of the elevator project
+>This is the design part of the elevator project.

-### Design
+### Network

-Every elevator operates as an individual node
+Every elevator operates as an individual node inn a peer-to-peer based network module.
+We have chosen to use the UDP-protocol